kjleitz/cadu/README.md

 ### What you need/need to know

 - Cadu was written and tested with Ruby 2.3.1, but may or may not run on versions higher or lower than this... your mileage may vary
-- This project may or may not work on Windows, but it should be expected to run just fine on Linux and macOS (these instructions are for macOS/Linux)
+- This program is meant to be _run_ on macOS or Linux, but the website is accessible to anyone with a browser (Chrome 55+ recommended)
 - In addition to Ruby (see info on how to install Ruby [here](https://www.ruby-lang.org/en/documentation/installation/)—using RVM is recommended), you need to have bundler installed (`gem install bundler`)
-- When entering the commands detailed in this guide, the initial `$` or `>` before a line represent the prompt in your terminal, and should **not** be included in the command (if you are copying/pasting)
+- When entering the commands detailed in this guide, the initial `$` or `>` before a line represents the prompt string in your terminal, and should **not** be included in the command if you are copying/pasting

 ### Download the project